The Four and Twenty Elders Casting their Crowns before the Divine Throne

 A row of twelve white-clad bearded figures float on either side of the Deity, although only four figures from each row are visible to the viewer of the panel.
-Each figure bends towards God, in adoration, to lay a golden crown at his feet.
+Each figure bends towards God in adoration to lay a golden crown at his feet.
 Above the head of God are the Four Beasts, "full of eyes before and behind".
 Above and to the left of God perches the Eagle, opposite of whom is the Lion.
-Both are portrayed with the pallor of death and both are situated beneath the distorted heads of monstrous birds and animals.
+Both are portrayed with the pallor of death, and both are situated beneath the distorted heads of monstrous birds and animals.
 The Ox and Angel are positioned behind the throne and peer outwards, according to the Blake collector W. Graham Robertson, "dimly [and] half hidden in the pale crimson and violet rays which emanate from the central figure, and shoot up to meet and be absorbed in the ? [sic] rainbow."

 There are many uses of numerical symbolism in The Four and Twenty Elders, and according to the Blake scholar Martin Myrone, "the way, as with [Blake's] Ezekiel's Wheels, that multiples and unities meld into one another, underpinned Blakes own poetic conceptions."

-The painting was first passed to Butts and upon his death was bequeathed to his son.
+The painting was first passed to Butts who, on his death bequeathed it to his son.
 In 1906, it passed to W. Graham Robertson for £6,720.
 Following Robertson's passing, the panel was sold at auction at Christie's to the Tate in 1949, with financial assistance from the National Art Collections Fund.